AustroMelee/Austros-ATLA-World/docs/styling.md

 -   **SRP:** All card styling and scaling should be handled in the relevant component (`EntityGrid` for layout/width, `ItemCard` for content), not globally.
 -   **Nation Colors:** Card border and background glow are themed by nation.
 The nation color is determined by the `nationThemeMap` in `src/theme/nationThemes.ts`, and applied via the `ThemedCard` component.
 To change or add a nation color, update `nationThemeMap`—all cards for that nation will update automatically.
 If a nation is missing, a neutral default color is used.
 -   **Card Text Formatting:** Card text is beautifully formatted due to the use of the Tailwind Typography plugin (`prose` classes), which is enabled and customized in `tailwind.config.js` for the project's dark theme.
 The expanded card content uses a `prose`-styled div, and the `CustomMarkdownRenderer` component (with `react-markdown` and custom React components) further enhances markdown rendering for headings, lists, and emphasis.
 This combination ensures all card text is visually appealing, readable, and consistent.
+-   **Performance Optimization:** ItemCard components are wrapped with React.memo to prevent unnecessary re-renders and improve performance.
+-   **Image Loading:** All card images use `loading="lazy"` attribute for faster initial page load and better performance.

 ### 5. Hiding/Unhiding UI Features (Filters & Collections)